JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-08-bert_token_classifier_dutch_udlassy_ner_nl.md

 ## Description

-This model was imported from `Hugging Face`, and has been fine-tuned on Universal Dependencies Lassy dataset for Dutch language, leveraging `Bert` embeddings and `BertForTokenClassification` for NER purposes.
+This model has been fine-tuned on Universal Dependencies Lassy dataset for Dutch language, leveraging `Bert` embeddings and `BertForTokenClassification` for NER purposes.

 ## Predicted Entities